Dutch Baby Pancakes

 1/2 tsp stevia glycerite (or 1/4 cup Swerve)

-In a blender, combine the eggs, almond milk, protein powder (any flavor will work… strawberry??? yum!), salt, vanilla and natural sweetener.
+In a blender, combine the eggs, almond milk, protein powder (any flavor will work… strawberry??? yum!), baking powder, salt, vanilla, and natural sweetener.
 Blend for about 1 minute or until foamy.

 Remove the pancake from the oven, spread additional butter or coconut oil on the pancake, cut into wedges and enjoy!
 Makes 2 servings.

 Traditional Dutch Baby = 378 calories, 22.3g fat, 15g protein, 28.6g carbs, 0.8g fiber

 “Healthified” Dutch Baby = 227 calories, 14g fat, 20g protein, 3g carbs, 1g fiber

 Click HERE to find my favorite homemade sauce or follow this dairy-free option: